ldbc/ldbc_snb_interactive_v1_impls/cypher/README.md

 To load and index the data, run the following sequence of commands:

-:warning: Be careful -- this deletes all data in your database, imports the SNB data set and restarts the database.
+:warning: Be careful -- this stops the currently running (containerized) Neo4j database and deletes all of its data.

 ```bash
 scripts/stop-neo4j.sh